Dental Fillings For Cavities in Revere

 Not all dental fillings look the same; in fact, there are four types of filling materials used frequently.
 Gold fillings are created in a lab and molded to fit your tooth.
 This option is often seen as the most effective because it lasts a long time but it does require multiple office visits and can be pricier than the others.
 Amalgam or silver fillings are a more affordable option but are visible to the naked eye and are therefore less desirable.
 Composite or plastics resins are matched to your tooth color but have been known to chip and break, only lasting 3-10 years on average.
 And lastly, porcelain fillings are made in a lab and are used to cover most of your tooth.
 While they are protective, their price is higher than other options.

-The best way to prevent the need of a filling is to be committed to an effective oral hygiene routine.
+The best way to prevent the need for a filling is to be committed to an effective oral hygiene routine.
 Brushing twice a day, flossing, rinsing after meals, and avoiding harmful food and drinks will give you the best chance at avoiding cavities in your teeth.
 By visiting the dentist on a bi-annual basis, you will be able to take care of any cavities in your mouth before they become a more serious issue.
 Sometimes, cavities can be detected when pain occurs in one or more teeth but to be diagnosed, you’ll have to have dental x-rays taken to see what’s going on under the surface.

 Our dental office in Revere, MA will help you get rid of your cavity and prevent future damage to your tooth.
 Visit our payment options page to see which insurances we accept and contact us today to schedule an appointment!

-Frequently Asked Questions About Dental Fillings
+Frequently Asked Questions About Cavities

 There is often a misconception that certain “bad” foods cause cavities.
 While it is true that foods high in sugar or liquids with high acidic content increase the risk of decay, it is important to understand that many “healthy” foods have natural sugars as well as natural acid content.
 Often we conflate food that is healthy for our bodies with healthy for our teeth.
 Even natural fruit juices can be bad for your teeth, provided you don’t brush them.
 When it comes to cavities it is less about what you eat/drink and instead when and how often.
 If you drink acidic beverages after you brush your teeth at night that acid can eat away at your teeth until you wake up the next morning.
 If you eat sugary foods and don’t floss that food can stick around for a while.
 As long as you brush and floss often you can decrease the length of time that sugar and acidic beverages are attached to your teeth.